estebanmunchjones2019/boost-angular-app-seo-article/README.md

      Don't set up a default project
    ```

-   Let’s choose ‘Use an existing project’ project and pick up the Firebase project you’ve created at the beginning.
+   Let’s choose `Use an existing project` and pick up the Firebase project you’ve created at the beginning.

    ````bash
    ?
 Select a default Firebase project for this directory: (Use arrow keys)